marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/tanh.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TANH, DTANH, hyperbolic tangent, hyperbolic function, tangent, tangent, hyperbolic

 .. _tanh:

-.. index:: TANH

-.. index:: DTANH

-.. index:: hyperbolic tangent

-.. index:: hyperbolic function, tangent

-.. index:: tangent, hyperbolic

 TANH --- Hyperbolic tangent function
 *************************************